-- 12 attractiveness factors including distance to major hospital, distance to nearest intermodal terminal and distance to nearest motorway access - 2 employment and employment characteristics including the share of employment in 'higher density' occupations (i.e. jobs that are based amongst agglomeration, like financial services) - 8 control variables including distance to the sea.
+- 12 attractiveness factors including distance to a major hospital, distance to nearest intermodal terminal and distance to nearest motorway access - 2 employment and employment characteristics, namely the share of employment in 'higher density' occupations (i.e. jobs that are based amongst agglomeration, like financial services) and the share of employment in 'low density' occupations - 8 control variables including distance to the sea.